VictorSouzaCode/Splash-Paint/README.md

 ## About the Author

-Built by creativeplot.
+Built by Victor Souza.
 If you’re nostalgic about Microsoft Paint and enjoy modern, lightweight web apps—this is for you.